 Best Time to Visit Cottesloe Beach

-The best time to visit Cottesloe Beach for water activities is from November to March, when the weather is warm.
+The best time to visit Cottesloe Beach for water activities is from November to March, when Perth’s weather is warm.
 Head to the beach in the morning before the sea breeze hits the shore as it can be extremely windy and the sand whips you!
 The ocean is at its warmest at the beginning of March and coldest in September.

 The shoulder seasons of autumn and spring are nice for beach walks, cycling, and enjoying the local food and drink scene.

 Cottesloe Beach Accommodation

 Have you booked accommodation?

 We use Booking.com for most accommodation bookings as they offer free cancellation on many properties and have a price match guarantee.
 We book through Stayz (part of VRBO) for private accommodation as we find it is often cheaper than Airbnb.

 Tip: Accommodation gets booked quickly, especially during the WA school holidays.
 To avoid disappointment, book early.